 White Collar Crime Attorney Who Has Handled Thousands of Criminal Cases

-- Richard D. Kibbey and Jordan R. Wagner used to be prosecutors, so they can offer unique insight that other attorneys simply cannot provide.
+- Richard D. Kibbey and Jordan R. Wagner used to be prosecutors, so they can offer unique insight that other defense attorneys simply cannot provide.

 - Our team consists of three award-winning lawyers that have been recognized by Super Lawyers, Florida Trend Magazine, and the National Trial Lawyers Association.

 - We have become known as one of the best law firms in Stuart because of our success in securing acquittals for clients.

 - Members of the legal community have a great deal of respect for our law firm, which helps us in situations where we have to work with prosecutors or judges on your behalf.

 - Richard D. Kibbey, Jordan R. Wagner, and Barbara Kibbey Wagner have perfect 10/10 scores on Avvo, an attorney rating website.

 - Read our client reviews to learn why we are one of the top law firms in the state.

 - Schedule a consultation with an honest and aggressive lawyer on the Kibbey Wagner, PLLC team so you can ensure you have the best chance with your case.

 The term “white collar crime” can refer to many different criminal offenses in the United States.
 They were given this name because the people who typically commit them are professionals who work traditional white collar jobs.
 Although each crime is different, there are some similarities.
 First, defendants are usually motivated to commit one of these crimes by financial gain.
 In addition, people who commit these crimes typically mislead or use deception to take advantage of victims.
 Even though no one is physically injured as a result of a white collar crime, victims do experience significant financial losses.
 As a result, these crimes are aggressively prosecuted by authorities that want to seek justice on behalf of victims.

 If you have been charged with a white collar crime, seek legal representation from an experienced criminal defense attorney at Kibbey Wagner, PLLC as soon as possible.
 Call or email us today to learn more about your legal options.

 Experienced Attorneys Reveal the Most Common White Collar Crimes